mxsasha/lessobviouschecklist/FINANCIAL-AID.md

 It’s incredibly valuable to help people, who might otherwise not be able to attend a conference, so it’s great that so many conferences do this.
 However, having looked at and asked questions about many of these programs, I developed some thoughts on improvements that could be made.
 I want to expand this into a wider guide to financial aid, but these are the most common issues I see.

 These ideas are suggestions.
 They may not work for all conferences, and you may have good reasons to deviate.
-Not even my conferences follow all of this currently.
-Most importantly, this is not meant as _you are doing financial aid wrong and are bad people_, but only as _it’s great that you have a financial aid program, here are a few suggestions_.
 I assume everyone runs these programs with the best intentions, even if something is not ideal, and encourage you to approach these programs and organisers in that same spirit.
 I focus a lot on aid programs aimed at underrepresented groups, as these seem to be the most common.

 ## Asking for help is hard